projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

    :align: center
    :name: vACPItable

-   System block for building vACPI table with Px/Cx data
+   System Block for Building vACPI Table with Px/Cx Data

-Some ioctl APIs are defined for the Device model to query Px/Cx data from the Service VM HSM.
+Some ioctl APIs are defined for the Device Model to query Px/Cx data from the Service VM HSM.
 The Hypervisor needs to provide hypercall APIs to transit Px/Cx data from the CPU state table to the Service VM HSM.